bjma/hackclub/README.md

 * Add more content to About Us page
 * Add team page on About Us page
 * Implement registration page and possibly events page (?)
-* Learn PHP to add functionality (will do at the very end)
+* Learn PHP to add functionality (will do at the very end, tentative actually)
+* Add footer.
+Will add at end too.

 <!-- WHY
       ARE